exom-dev/mker/README.md

 **mker** (pronounced *marker*) is a native Markdown-like document parser for [Node.js](https://nodejs.org).

-Currently, it can only render HTML output.
+Currently, it can only render HTML.

 There are differences between Markdown documents and Marker documents.
 Please check the [quick documentation](#Quick-Documentation).